CVE-2021-36758 for all versions of the 1Password Connect server 1.1.1 and earlier

 2. Choose the Secrets Automation environment you want to verify a token in.

-To verify a token’s access, click .
+To verify a token’s access, click the down arrow .
 Make sure the vaults the token has access to are the ones you expect.

-3. Click next to the token you want to verify, choose Verify, and enter the token.
+3. Click the gear button next to the token you want to verify, choose Verify, and enter the token.

-If you have unverified tokens that you no longer need, click next to the token you want to revoke and choose Revoke.
+If you have unverified tokens that you no longer need, click the gear button next to the token you want to revoke and choose Revoke.
 After you revoke a token, you can generate a new one.

 If you use the 1Password command-line tool